 There is both a garage and a very large shed as well as an antique outhouse which used to be the stationmaster's hut at the train station.
 All can be made available for installations, woodwork, sculpture - just discuss your plans with me first.
 But if your dream is outdoor space to experiment, this could be a great place.

 The house is also our home which you need to be mindful of.
-To get to the studio, you walk through the kitchen and straight up the stairs to the top of the house.
-The kitchen doubles as a common entrance hall and is not a particularly private place.
-But my husband, David Rodin, is a philosopher and will be working on the ground floor so artists and children alike are encouraged to take their conversations elsewhere.
-The first floor with family bedrooms and bathrooms is private.
+To get to the studio, we ask you to walk around the house and not through the kitchen to get to the stairs top of the house.
+The kitchen is very much our private family space.
+And my husband, David Rodin, is a philosopher and will be working on the ground floor so artists and children alike are encouraged to take their conversations elsewhere.
+The first floor with family bedrooms and bathrooms is also private.

-So family and residents have separate quarters but there tends to be a lot of visiting and good neighbourly relations around a fire, a barbecue, a football, a meal, a movie or the kitchen garden.
-The main reason family and residents eat separately ends up being that the children have breakfast at 7am and dinner at 6.30pm...
+So family and residents have separate quarters but there can be visits around a fire, a barbecue, a football, a meal, a movie or the kitchen garden.
+It's just best to let the family make the first move so that there isn't too much 'artist fatigue' amongst my family members!

 Trelex just visible in the mist below St Cergue in the Jura.